-3.1.
+5.1.
 Compensation payments and Good Will gestures

-- 3.1.1.
-The Trust will consider compensatory payments (monetary or non-monetary) or goodwill gestures where there is evidence of: - poor complaint handling - unreasonable delays in providing a service e.g. in undertaking a repair - failure to provide a service that has been charged for - temporary loss of amenity, where this is the responsibility of the Trust - failure to meet target response times - loss of use of part of the property - failure to follow policy and procedure - unreasonable time taken to resolve a situation
+- 5.1.1.
+The Trust will consider compensatory payments (monetary or non-monetary) or goodwill gestures where there is evidence of: - poor complaint handling; - stress, anxiety and upset caused as a result of the Trust's service failure; - unreasonable delays in providing a service e.g. in undertaking a repair; - failure to provide a service that has been charged for; - temporary loss of amenity, where this is the responsibility of the Trust; - failure to meet target response times; - Loss of use of part of the property due to delays in repairs or actions that could have been reasonably avoided, resulting in further damage or inconvenience; - Accidental damage caused by our staff or contractors, (subject to assessment and verification of the incident); - failure to follow policy and procedure; - unreasonable time taken to resolve a situation.

-3.2.
+5.2.
 Quantifiable Losses

-- 3.2.1.
-As part of this policy the Trust will consider quantifiable loss incurred by customers which could include: increased heating bills due to disrepair, having to pay for alternative accommodation or take away food, paying for cleaning or carrying out repairs where the Trust has failed to meet our obligations. - 3.2.2.
+- 5.2.1.
+As part of this policy the Trust will consider quantifiable loss incurred by customers which could include: - increased heating bills due to disrepair; - having to pay for alternative accommodation or take away food; - paying for cleaning; - carrying out repairs where the Trust has failed to meet our obligations.

+5.2.2.
 Any quantifiable losses and costs must have been reasonably incurred by the customer and evidence of such loss must be available, i.e. receipts, invoices.

-3.3.
+5.3.
 Mandatory Payments

-3.3.1.
+5.3.1.
 Home Loss and Disturbance Payments